abahmanem/near-node-setup-shardnet/tutorial/staking-pool.md

  ## Ping

- A ping should be issued each epoch to keep reported rewards current.
+ A Ping should be issued each epoch to keep track of rewards.

- to run a ping, use the following command:
+ To run a Ping, use the following command:

    ```bash
    abahmane@Ubuntu-2004-focal-64-minimal:~/nearcore$ near call abahmane.factory.shardnet.near ping '{}' --accountId abahmane.shardnet.near --gas=300000000000000
    ```

- if the ping is successful, you will see the following output:
+ If the Ping is successful, you will see the following output:

  ![node_04](../assets/staking/ping_01.png "node_04")

- After issuing a ping,abd if it was successful, the node joins the **proposal** list on https://explorer.shardnet.near.org/nodes/validators.
+ After issuing a Ping,and if it was successful, the node will join the **proposal** list on https://explorer.shardnet.near.org/nodes/validators.
  <br/><br/>

  ![proposal](../assets/staking/proposal.png "proposal")